Adamwest023/professional-readme-generator/README.md

 ## Installation

-adam
+Adam

 ## Usage

-adam
+Adam

 ## License

-This project has a: Boost
+This project has a: MIT

 ## Contributing